triplemcoder14/triplemcoder14/README.md

 **Here's a quick summary about me**:

 - 😊 Qules
-- 🌱 I’m currently learning more about Kernels, Open source, and System Programming.
+- 🌱 I’m currently learning more about Kernels, Cloud Native, Open source, and System Programming.
 - 😊 I’m looking forward to becoming a Staff Platform Engineer one day.
-- 💼 Job interests: Linux Kernel Development, Infrastructure, System Programming, Cloud and Backend Engineering.
+- 💼 Job interests: Linux Kernel Development, Infrastructure, System Programming, Cloud Native and Backend Engineering.
 - 📫 You can contact me by emailing mukhy16@gmail.com.

 ---